1. Home

 Description

 Measles is a serious and highly contagious disease.
-Measles is an airborne disease which spreads through droplets from the nose and throat of those infected.
+Measles is an airborne disease which spreads when an infected person breathes, coughs, sneezes, or speaks.

 Measles remains one of the major causes of death among young children globally.
 Yet there is a safe and effective vaccine against this disease.